Archive product

 Description

 Between that date and his death in 1523, Signorelli worked in central Italy for some of the greatest patrons of the era, earning a reputation as one of the leading painters of his generation.
-Recently restored — and here beautifully recreated — the extraordinary cycle of frescoes of the Last Judgment in the Cappella Nova in Orvieto, rightly regarded as Signorelli’s masterpiece and a pinnacle of the Italian Renaissance, reveals with full force and glory the artist’s skills as a master colorist and one of the highest exponents of male nudes.
-Illustrated with beautiful color plates after restoration, this book is the first in fifty years to reassess Signorelli’s significance and catalog his work.
-In the detailed artist’s biography, Laurence Kanter traces his career from early days in Piero’s workshop to later work in Tuscany and Umbria.
-In the catalog, Tom Henry presents his entire body of paintings, including many images never before reproduced, while a separate section with plates discusses twenty-one of his most important works.
+Recently restored — and here beautifully reproduced — the extraordinary cycle of frescoes of the Last Judgment in the Cappella Nova in Orvieto, rightly regarded as Signorelli’s masterpiece and a pinnacle of the Italian Renaissance, reveals with full force and glory the artist’s skills as a master colorist and one of the foremost representatives of male nudity.
+Illustrated with beautiful colored tiles after restoration, this book is the first in fifty years to reassess Signorelli’s significance and catalog his work.
+In the detailed artist’s life, Laurence Kanter traces his career from early days in Piero’s workshop to later work in Tuscany and Umbria.
+In the catalog, Tom Henry presents his entire body of paintings, including many images never before reproduced, while a separate plate section discusses twenty-one of his most important works.
 Together, these contributions form the most comprehensive volume on Luca Signorelli ever published.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as the work of leading scholars, accessible to a broad audience.
 To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent family-owned publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
+Today, still an independent, family-owned publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
 It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list also includes a growing selection of children’s books.
+It is also expanding its list of children’s books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
-In Paris, a subsidiary, Interart, distributes English-language books in France.
+In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
-Initially, he worked as production director at Adprint, a company founded by Viennese émigré Wolfgang Foge.
-Neurath and Foge developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold by publishers operating across different markets and in various languages, to create large editions and reduce unit production costs.
-Neurath’s concept was the first of many innovations introduced into the publishing world through Thames & Hudson.
+Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
+Neurath and Foges developed an innovative concept of what is now called book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and thus reduce unit production costs.
+Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

 The year 2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: British Museum and Victoria and Albert Museum.